Beyond Passion | How To Gain Experience That Will Make You Irresistible To Nonprofits

 Consider volunteering or taking an internship

-Volunteers are essential in non-profit organizations, and volunteering builds applicable skills even if you are not being paid.
+Volunteers are essential in nonprofit organizations, and volunteering builds applicable skills even if you are not being paid.
 The same goes for internships.
 Besides, what better way to expand your professional network that working with like-minded people to further a cause you care about?

 Think outside of the nonprofit sector

-You don’t have to work in a nonprofit to gain experience.
-Consider working in for-profits (personally, I’d much rather hire an employee with 4-5 years experience in budgeting and planning for a private business, than a young person with ‘passion’ as their only qualification) or even starting your own projects.
-Keep in mind that working outside of the sector doesn’t mean abandoning social change.
-Not only are new kinds of businesses popping up that combine purpose and profit, but also you can integrate your cause into your career, no matter where you are and do projects on your own that stand out.
+Keep in mind that working outside of a nonprofit doesn’t mean abandoning social change.
+Not only are new kinds of businesses popping up that combine purpose and profit, but you can also integrate your cause into your career and do projects on your own that stand out.

-Ashley Putnam has worked for 5+ years recruiting staff for domestic and international organizations aimed at finding effective solutions to poverty.
+About The Author | Ashley Putnam has worked for 5+ years recruiting staff for domestic and international organizations aimed at finding effective solutions to poverty.
 She currently serves as Fellowship Director for The Work First Foundation, where she manages a program that connects recent graduates with work in urban poverty and public policy.
 Ashley began her work in career counseling at America Works, where she counseled low-income clients on resume writing and job search in New York.
 She later worked as Community Engagement Manager for Mercado Global in Guatemala, where she organized internship programs and oversaw private fundraising.
 Ashley graduated from Barnard College in 2006 with a B.A. in Anthropology.
-Read more of Ashley’s career tips and advice at www.savetheworld-careers.tumblr.com or follow her on twitter @AshleyAPutnam